+Are you in a situation where you've borrowed a high-interest payday loan and now you owe more money than before?
+Now you have creditors harassing you to pay back the absurd amount you borrowed along with a super high interest rate?
 If this sounds like your situation, you're not alone.
-These lenders are notorious for taking advantage of hard-working people throughout Chicagoland and Illinois.
+These lenders are notorious for taking advantage of hard-working people throughout Chicago and Illinois.
 Without professional help, escaping a predator’s lending trap can be impossible.
 Call or text DebtStoppers today to schedule a free personal consultation with one of our experienced Illinois debt settlement attorneys.
 We can put you on the road to financial freedom.

 These are generally small loans with exorbitant interest rates and fees.
 Predatory lenders offer "cash now" to people in Illinois who have limited credit options and bills to pay.
 In theory, they pay back what they owe at their next payday.
 In practice, they usually end up digging themselves deeper and deeper into debt, suffocated by the rules in the fine print of these oppressive loans.

 When you take out a payday loan, you'll write a post-dated personal check or authorize a subsequent electronic bank transfer.
 The payment amount will always include a proportionally large fee on top of the amount of money you are borrowing.
 Fees can either be a percentage of the amount borrowed or a flat rate based on increments of cash borrowed, such as a fee for every $100 you borrow.

 Once you hand over the check or transfer authorization, the lender gives you the money on the spot.
 The loan will usually be due on the day you get your next paycheck.